Olisaemeka111/Azure-ETL-pipeline-solution-/README.md

 ### Common Issues

 1. **Region Provisioning Issues**:
-   - If SQL Server fails in East US, the deployment automatically uses Central US
+   - All resources are deployed consistently in West US 2
-   - All resources are configured for consistent region deployment
+   - No cross-region dependencies or data transfer costs

 2. **Terraform State Issues**:
    - The deployment script automatically creates state storage